wygulmage/after-sundown/README.md

 (Author: Frank Trollman; Editor: Lokathor; Original Posting: [The Gaming Den](http://tgdmb.com/viewtopic.php?t=52316); Markdown source available [on Github](https://github.com/Lokathor/after-sundown))

-Compared to the original version, this version has some minor organizational changes, with sections being re-ordered a bit within the chapters.
-There are typographical cleanups as well from time to time.
+Compared to the forum post version:

+* This version has some minor organizational changes, with sections being re-ordered a bit within the chapters.
+There are typographical cleanups as well where necessary.
-Of primary note is that the "Wound Table", in the Danger chapter, which gives the number of boxes to fill in for various levels of net damage, has been given a blanket +1 threhold per level.
+* The "Wound Table", in the Danger chapter, which gives the number of boxes to fill in for various levels of net damage, has been given a blanket +1 threhold per level.
 This "errata" made it into Frank's PDF, but the forum post wasn't ever updated.
+Some (but not all) weapon damage codes have also been bumped up by 1 to match Frank's PDF.

-It also renames the magical abilities to simply being "abilities" or "powers", and the groups of abilities are called "disciplines".
-The original version had you learning "disciplines" and "powers" within the various "Powers".
-Note the capitalization difference.
-It was all needlessly confusing because you can't pronounce capitalization when you're talking with people around the table.
-So now the terms are a little cleaned up is all.
+* The magical abilities have been renamed to simply being "abilities" or "powers", and the groups of abilities are called "disciplines".
+The original version was inconsistent with the naming of things.
+* Indomitability has some additional text to make it entirely clear that the ability makes you immune to the Incapicated status and such.